Keys n Krates

 They’ve often been referred to as the worlds only “trap band,” a title they reluctantly accept.
 Tune says it best: “At the end of the day, people are going to call us whatever they want.
 We are referencing everything from classic house music to Timbaland in our beats, but I think the trap references tap into what the current sound is, and we are okay with that.”

 Having toured their unique blend of hip hop and bass music extensively across North America, Keys N Krates put out a slew of original music in 2013.
-Their most recent body of work, titled SOLOW EP, was released via Steve Aoki’s Dim Mak Records in September 2013.
+Their most recent body of work is titled Midnite Mass EP, released in January 2016 under Dim Mak.

 The EP features KNK’s banger “Treat Me Right,” which launched with the support of figureheads like Diplo, Major Lazer, Flosstradamus, and TNGHT.
 It went to number one on Hype Machine, continues to chart on the Beatport Hip Hop Chart, and remains a fixture in DJ sets and car stereos across the globe.